giordi91/giordi91.github.io/content/post/gammaTextures.md

 Here you can see the original frame after I compensated the color textures for the gamma correction, and the final gamma corrected frame.
-As you can see the not gamma corrected frame is super dark.
+As you can see the difference is quite staggering.

 <div class='vue'>
   <vue-compare-image